 Table of Contents

-The short answer to this is “No, there’s no legitimate or legal way to download Microsoft Office without paying for it.
+There’s no legitimate or legal way to download Microsoft Office without paying for it, although it can be far more affordable when purchased on subscription.

-The problem is they think it’s too expensive, so they look for other more affordable options.
+The problem is business owners are convinced it’s expensive, so they look for other more affordable options.

 So what other options are there?